guzzijones/coursera/kovriFFS.md

+# 3 month Kovri dev.
+120 hours. (should protect against increases and decreases in value). ~ 4 weeks. delivered at the end of each 30 hour period as per weekly reports.

 #Why
 Over the last year Kovri/Monero has become my passion.
 I spend about 10 - 15 hours a week improving code and reading up on Kovri as well as Monero.
 Any bitcoin wallet worth a grain of salt already implements Tor.
 I2p being more decentralized should provide the needed protection for viable remote node usage.